BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Experiments

-\PAR{Quantitative evaluations results.} We evaluate the deblurring and novel view image synthesis performance with both the synthetic images from Deblur-NeRF \cite{deblur-nerf} and MBA-VO \cite{mba-vo}.
-We also evaluate the accuracy of the refined camera poses of our method against that from Park \cite{park2017joint} in terms of the ATE metric.
+\PAR{Quantitative evaluation results.} For the subsequent experimental results, we use linear interpolation by default, unless explicitly stated.
+We evaluate the deblurring and novel view image synthesis performance with both the synthetic images from Deblur-NeRF \cite{deblur-nerf} and MBA-VO \cite{mba-vo}.
+We also evaluate the accuracy of the refined camera poses of our method against that from Park \cite{park2017joint} and BARF \cite{Lin2021} in terms of the ATE metric.
 Both \tabnref{table_deblur_deblurNeRF} and \tabnref{table_deblur_archviz} present the experimental results in deblurring and novel view image synthesis respectively, with the dataset from Deblur-NeRF \cite{deblur-nerf}.
 It reveals that single image based deblurring methods, \eg MPR \cite{zamir2021multi}, PVD \cite{son2021recurrent} and SRNDeblur \cite{Tao2018CVPR} fail to outperform our method, due to the limited information possessed by a single blurry image and the deblurring network struggles to restore the sharp image.
 The results also reveal that classic multi-view image deblurring method, i.e. the work from Park et al.\cite{park2017joint}, cannot outperform our method, thanks to the powerful representation capability of deep neural networks for our method.
 In the experiments, we also investigate the effect of the input camera poses accuracy to DeblurNeRF \cite{deblur-nerf}.
 We conduct two experiments, \ie the DeblurNeRF network is trained with ground truth poses and with that computed by COLMAP \cite{colmap}.
 Since the images are motion blurred, the poses estimated by COLMAP are not accurate.
 The results reveal that the DeblurNeRF network trained with poses from COLMAP \cite{colmap} performs poorly compared to that of ground truth poses.
-It further demonstrate that DeblurNeRF is sensitive to the accuracy of the camera poses, since they do not optimize them during training.
+It further demonstrates that DeblurNeRF is sensitive to the accuracy of the camera poses, since they do not optimize them during training.

 To better evaluate the performance of our network, we also conduct experiments with the dataset from MBA-VO \cite{mba-vo}.
 The images from MBA-VO \cite{mba-vo} are generated by using real camera motion trajectories from ETH3D dataset \cite{schops2019bad}.
 The motion is not at constant velocity compared to that of the dataset from DeblurNeRF \cite{deblur-nerf}.
 The experimental results presented in \tabnref{table_archviz} demonstrate that our network also outperforms other methods, even with a camera that is not moving in constant velocity within exposure time.